 April has been another busy month for LHFC as we had an Executive meeting at the Liverpool County FA.
 Top of the agenda was our Women’s programs and our Futsal registration.
 We were also able to confirm the date for our Women Against Domestic Abuse Cup 2018 #WADA18.
 We have great interest in this tournament and feedback from previous years is very positive.
 So mark 19th June 2018 in your diaries.

 Call me on 0151 237 3986 or email me at email@example.com for further information or team registration forms.

-Jess and I have been very busy contacting all the hostels across the City and arranging visits to engage with more women and enrol them on to our programmes.
-I mainly want to stress we are “More than just football” and we aim to empower women and help them take control of their lives.
+Coach Jess and I have been very busy contacting hostels across the City and arranging visits to engage with more women.
+Our aim is to enrol them on to our programmes.
+I would really like to stress that LHFC is “More than just football”.
+We aim to empower women and help them take control of their lives.

 Our Friday @the Florrie sessions include mindfulness and yoga with our relaxation coach Eve as well as fitness classes and team building exercises.
 A healthy lunch is provided free of charge, and free transport is provided to and from the hostels.

-Thanks to Trusthouse Charitable Foundation http://trusthousecharitablefoundation.org.uk/ whose generous grant enables us to deliver the women’s programmes.
+Thanks must go to Trusthouse Charitable Foundation whose generous grant enables us to deliver our women’s programmes.

-We look forward to Match Day 4 on 29th May when the theme of the day is to raise awareness of Lung disease, Asthma & COPD.
-We have secured the services of the local NHS Stop Smoking Team who will be on hand to offer free support for those who wish to quit smoking.
+Meanwhile we are looking forward to Match Day 3 on 29th May so again add this date to your diary.
+The theme of the day will be to raise awareness of Lung disease, Asthma & COPD.
+We have secured the services of the NHS Stop Smoking Team who will support those who wish to quite.